sougata-github/TypeScript/readme.md

 console.log(userId);
 ```

-## Any Type
+## any Type

-In situations where TypeScript cannot determine or is unsure of the value produced, it marks the variable as `any`.
-The `any` type is not a special type; it is simply a marker that turns off type checking.

-Note: Avoid using `any` because it isn't type-checked.
-Use the compiler flag "noImplicitAny" to flag any implicit "any" as an error.
+In situations where TypeScript cannot determine or is unsure about the type of a value, it marks the variable as `any`.
+However, using `any` is discouraged as it disables type checking.
+It's recommended to specify types explicitly or use the compiler flag `noImplicitAny` to flag implicit `any` types as errors.

 Example: